treyfrankboehm/matrices/README.md

 # matrices

-Writing some basic matrix operators in C.
+## Some basic matrix operators in C

+### What is done:
+- Addition
+- Multiplication

+### What needs to be done:
+- Scalar multiplication
+- Transposition
+- Determinants
+- Submatrix
+- Trace
+- Inverse
+- Identity matrices

+### What I may do later:
+- Eigenvalues/eigenvectors